 Can I use frozen vegetables?

-Yes, you can use fresh vegetables, frozen vegetables, or even canned vegetables for this easy vegetable soup.
+Yes, you can use fresh, frozen, or even canned vegetables for this easy vegetable soup.
 Generally, you can add frozen veggies in the last five minutes as they are already blanched.

 You can use more starchy vegetables like potatoes in the soup or even add pureed legumes.
 You can also puree part of the soup with an immersion blender.